Skip to main content

 COVID-19 Pandemic, Pregnancy and Cord Blood Banking

-As the novel coronavirus disease (COVID-19) continues to spread rapidly across the world, emerging clinical analyses are providing more insights on the pandemic.
-Amongst the findings are those related to areas such as pregnancy, umbilical cord blood and perinatal tissues.
+As COVID-19 quickly spreads around the world, new clinical studies are giving us more information about the pandemic.
+Among the findings are those related to areas such as pregnancy, umbilical cord blood, and perinatal tissues.

 According to the American College of Obstetricians and Gynecologists (ACOG) as well as the Centres for Disease Control and Prevention (CDC) of the United States, there is no evidence to suggest that pregnant mothers are more at risk of getting infected with COVID-191,2.